ntustison/Histograms/Text/discussion.md

 by multi-site data which has yet to be explored in-depth.
 With neural networks, such confounds can be handled as part of the training process or as an explicit network modification.
 Either would be important to consider for future work.
-Needless to say, there are other potentially interesting avenues for exploration beyond histogram-based segmentation of hyperpolarized gas images.